OrchardCMS/OrchardCore/src/docs/guides/docker/README.md

 # References

-Inspiration taken from Scott Hansellman.
+Inspiration taken from Scott Hanselman.

 ### Developing on Windows with WSL 2 :